 IMPROV THEORY // BLOG

 IMPROV THEORY is a collaborative improvisation practice that seeks to build bonds between artists from diverse geographical regions, with varying levels of access to production resources.
-Through a process of digital and in-person communication, artists enter a space of spontaneous expression, with a focus on instinct, trust, risk-taking, and using the body as the creative impetus across disciplines.
-Without the external pressures of producing a final product, artists find unexpected ways of immersing themselves in the creative process as well as connecting with new and longtime collaborators.
+Through a process of digital and in-person communication, artists enter a space of ritualised spontaneous expression, with a focus on instinct, trust, risk-taking, personal and collective storytelling, and using the body as the creative impetus across disciplines.
 This blog records my personal experience of the process.

 Dance: Yukiko Masui // Music: Ezra Axelrod